Damkols/greenlight/readme.md

 - Use NewModels func to initialize a Models struct and pass in db connection pool
 - Define SQL query for inserting a new record in the movies table
 - Args slice containing values for placeholder params form the Movie struct
+- Use QueryRow method to execute sql query on our conection pool.